 Recipe Testers’ Reviews

 I’m all about recipes that require little thought, can be made quickly for a dinner party, and always impress.
 And it doesn’t get any easier than this easy caramel sauce recipe.
-One pot, no prep, minimum watching, and barely any cook time—it’s nearly instant gratification!
-I used dark brown sugar because it’s what I had on hand and heavy cream because it’s what I thought I needed.
-Anyway, neither thing caused any problems.
+It’s nearly instant gratification: one pot, no prep, minimum watching, and barely any cook time!

-This easy caramel sauce is a very nice recipe to have on hand.
-It does up very quickly and the results taste like you’ve been standing at the stove for much longer than 5 minutes.
-I found the honey overtones in the sauce to be very pleasant, although I might decrease the amount of honey a little next time according to my own tastes.
+This homemade caramel sauce is a very nice recipe to have on hand.
+It does whip up very quickly, and the results taste like you’ve been standing at the stove for over 5 minutes.